-Billy is a tiny guy, and a little timid (which is probably sensible when one weighs less than four pounds).
+Billy is a tiny guy, and a little timid (which is probably sensible when you weigh less than four pounds).
 So we needed a basket he could be well confined in, and feel secure.
 We did quite a bit of research before buying an Axiom Dual Function Premium Pet Bike Basket.
 It’s constructed out of sturdy wire, with a non-slip rubber bottom, and is rated to carry pets up to 55 pounds (about 12 Billy’s).

+Here’s a video showinng Billy’s first ride in the Axiom Pet Basket.
 As you can see, we introduced him to the experience of riding in a pet basket very slowly and gently!

 Installation of the Axiom Basket was pretty simple.
 The cool thing is that you can attach the Axiom Dual Function Premium Pet Bike Basket to a quick release bracket on the handle bars, or use the built-in adjustable brackets on the bottom to simply snap it onto your rear bike rack.
 We chose to install it on the front of the bike.
 I was happy to find that the quick release really is quick, and that it is a cinch to put the basket back on.